nicklafferty/craftycody/content/crafts/diy-stenciling-an-accent-wall-in-my-sunroom.md

 I didn't take any pictures because it was embarrassing, but my first pass over the stencil was a disaster.
 None of the details came through.
 It was just blobs of green paint in vague shapes.
 I was...upset to say the least.
 I had to paint over it with our regular wall color which added time to this project.

 My second pass went better.
 I did a couple of techniques in smaller areas and found that the foam roller was still best, but I blotted most of the paint off onto a paper towel.
-There was a lot less bleeding, but I'm still going to have to go back over the design with my grey paint to bring back some of those details.
+There was a lot less bleeding as a result, but I'm still going to have to go back over the design with my grey paint to bring back some of those details.
+However, it created a watercolor-type effect that I just love.

 After all this experimentation, we decided to only paint one "vine" from top to bottom versus doing the whole wall.
 I think it would also look way too busy given the size of the stencil.
 One repeat will still add something to the room as well as create a lot less work for me.